adendek/DownstreamTracking/BrunelCode/README.md

 If you don't want to capture the logs you can remove <logfile>.

 The Brunel should create two root files.
 One of them is the training ntuple.

-## Attention Workaround!
- You need to manually change line PatBBDTSeedClassifier.cpp:127 to set correct location of the **BBDT_tuple.csv**